jpalermo/secrets-sanitizer/README.md

 # Sanitizer

-We wrote this program to consolidate secrets in one repo, instead of being spread across dozens of repos.
+We wrote this program to consolidate secrets into a single repo.
-This program moves the secrets into a new repo, and replaces secrets with Mustache template references.
+This program moves the secrets into a new folder, and replaces secrets with Mustache template references.

 ## Installation